Naran (film): Plot

 However Velayudhan spots him shortly where he manages to get hold of his target log and ties it to an adjacent tree.
 Velayudhan thrashes Hamsa and breaks his teeth in front of Gopi and Kurup to issue them a warning.
 Velayudhan is planning to bring in a marriage proposal for Leela.
 Kelappan's wife Narayani who hated Velayudhan starts treating him well when she realises his love for the family.
 However, the proposal fails as Gopi's men spread rumour that Velayudhan has illicit relationships with Kelappan's daughters, a lie invented by Gopi via Kurup.
 Velayudhan is angered and beats up Gopi's men for creating troubles to Kelappan and his family.
 However, Kelappan asks Velayudhan to stop his act and even slaps him in public before asking him to get out of his house forever.

 A heartbroken Velayudhan goes to Gopi's house and condemns his cowardly ways.
 Realising his innocence, Valiya Nambiar meets him and tells him to marry Leela as according to him that is the only way to save her name.
 Valiya Nambiar tells Kelappan about Velayudhan's innocence.
 However, Leela dislikes Velayudhan and decides to commit suicide to escape from the marriage.
 While attempting to jump off from a cliff, she is stopped by Velayudhan who assures that he isn't interested in marrying her.
 The next day, Valiya Nambiar makes Velayudhan to promise Leela and Kelappan that he will never drink or beat anyone again.
 That night, Velayudhan narrates about his embarrassing childhood and also his love for Janaki to Ahmed, who feels sorry for him and gives him shelter.
 However, the next morning Ahmed arrives to see Velayudhan beaten up badly in his sleep, by the village goons.

 Ahmed informs this to Valiya Nambiar, who feels guilty as Velayudhan kept his promise of not beating anyone.
 Some of the villagers even sympathize with Velayudhan after the incident.
-In the absence of Velayudhan, goons causes mayhem in the village and everyone realises how much Velayudhan's absence has affected the village.
-Later, Gopi asks his henchman Keeri Raghavan to provide necessary food items to Janaki an attempt to earn her respect.
+In the absence of Velayudhan, goons cause mayhem in the village and everyone realises how much Velayudhan's absence has affected the village.
+Later, Gopi asks his henchman Keeri Raghavan to provide necessary food items to Janaki as an attempt to earn her respect.
 Despite Janaki turning the offer down, Krishnan (who is regretful of his actions towards his wife) confronts Keeri at the local toddy shop and gets beaten up by Keeri.
 In the chaos, Krishnan is inadvertently stabbed by Keeri using a glass bottle and flees after understanding the danger.
 Gopi shelters Keeri at his home, but also cunningly informs the police about his hideout thereby getting him arrested.